glouppe/info8010-deep-learning/lecture1.md

 R: in particular, test set as a way to estimate R(f)
 R: better connect the discussion of the bias-variance decomposition
 R: l2 construction <=> want to minimize the MLE for a linear Gaussian model
-R: extend to structural risk minimization, to take into account the complexity of the model?

 ---